Is Bland-Altman plot method useful without inference for accuracy, precision, and agreement?: Discussion

-Here we tested five published data sets.
-In all these examples, Bland-Altman plot method was applied, and like any other paper published since, there was no associated statistical tests.
-These previous papers served as reference to compare original authors’ conclusions with that provided by our method.
-Besides partially supporting published conclusions, our proposed method is better to locate the source of non-equivalence between techniques.
-Peak flow expirometers~\cite{Bland1986} showed strict agreement in accuracy, precision, and agreement line.
-The other three data sets~\cite{Bland1999} are examples of solvable equivalence between methods, but it was shown that our three-step tests can add statistical support to decisions and provide solutions in an easiest way.
-The last data set~\cite{Videira2011} is a case of non-equivalence in which our graphical output showed the conceptual importance of test nesting.
-In this case there is mean difference (test 1) that should be solved by translation.
-However, although the measurements are equivalent according to Deming regression (test 3), precision (test 2) does not comply.
-Without the nesting nature for the rationale of the proposed approach, one could accept equivalence just by correcting bias for a meaningless comparison.
-It is problematic to compare pairs of measures if they come from techniques exhibiting precision discrepancies because greater differences of precision detected by test 2 causes deviations of $\lambda$ (i.e., $\lambda \ne 1$, which is computed along test 2) which, in turn, affects the confidence band of test 3.
+In this study, we analyzed five published data sets using the Bland and Altman plot method.
+Our proposed three-step tests added statistical support and can locate the source of non-equivalence between techniques.
+For example, we found that in the case of peak flow expirometers~\cite{Bland1986}, there was strict agreement in accuracy, precision, and agreement line.
+The other three data sets~\cite{Bland1999} are examples of solvable equivalence between methods, but it was shown that our three-step tests provide solutions more easily.
+Finally, for the data set in Videira et al. (2011)~\cite{Videira2011}, our approach showed the conceptual importance of nested tests, as correcting the bias alone for the mean difference would result in a meaningless decision from the bisector line (third test) due to discrepancies in precision (second test).
+Without taking into account the nesting nature of our approach, one could have accepted equivalence despite the differences in precision.